ducpminh668/ducky_todo/README.md

-# node install or yarn install
+# npm install or yarn install
 # yarn start to run develope
 # yarn build for build product